joshdrochon/friday-project/README.md

 # _Friday_Project_

-#### _This is a website about for Carol's Cupcakes, 01/06/18_
+#### _This is a website that features an Epicodus survey, 01/06/18_

 #### By _**Josh Rochon**_

 ## Description

-_Here you'll find all the important information concerning Carol's Cupcakes, such as history, and images._
+_In this survey, you'll find 7 questions.
+The user is asked to fill out the questionaire.
+Based on the responses they provide, jQuery uses simple logic to display a track for them._

 ## Setup/Installation Requirements